 In 2007, the US Government agreed to sell 218 AIM-120C-7 missiles to Taiwan under a $421m arms sales package.
 The Finnish MoD placed an order for 300 AMRAAMs in 2008.
 Deliveries have been delayed due to the malfunction of rocket motors during cold weather tests.

-In November 2009, the US Government exercised separate Letters of Offer and Acceptance with three of its allies, Kuwait, Morocco and Jordan, to acquire the AIM-120C-7 AMRAAM.
+In November 2009, the US Government exercised separate Letters of Offer and Acceptance with three of its allies, Kuwait, Morocco and Jordan, for the AIM-120C-7 AMRAAM.
 Chile requested a sale of 100 missiles in November 2009.
 Switzerland requested a sale of 150 missiles in December 2010.

 AIM-120 AMRAAM development